kubevirt/kubevirt.github.io/labs/kubernetes/lab7.md

 kubectl logs importer-fedora-pnbqh   # Substitute your importer-fedora pod name here.
 ```

-Notice that the importer downloaded the publically available Fedora Cloud qcow image.
+Notice that the importer downloaded the publicly available Fedora Cloud qcow image.
 Once the importer pod completes, this PVC is ready for use in kubevirt.

+If the importer pod completes in error, you may need to retry it or specify a different URL to the fedora cloud image.
+To retry, first delete the importer pod and the fedora PVC, and then recreate the fedora PVC.

 Let's create a Virtual Machine making use of it.
 Review the file *vm1_pvc.yml*.